open-cloud/open-cloud.github.io.old/2_developer.md

 the user.
 A view can be almost entirely HTML or almost entirely javascript.
 Most of our example templates are a combination of the two.
 In the git repository, templates for views are stored in xoslib/dashboards/.
-In an OpenCloud installation, you'll find these views in /opt/xos/xoslib/dashboards/.
+In a given XOS installation, you'll find these views in /opt/xos/xoslib/dashboards/.

 There is no need to worry about building a full HTML page with \<head\>